gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 ## Join Response {#ssec-join-resp}

 The Group Manager processes the request according to {{I-D.ietf-ace-oauth-authz}}.
-If this yields to a positive response, the Group Manager updates the group membership by registering the joining node as a new member of the OSCORE group.
+If this yields to a positive outcome, the Group Manager updates the group membership by registering the joining node as a new member of the OSCORE group.

 Then, the Group Manager replies to the joining node providing the information necessary to participate in the group communication.
 This join response follows the format of the Key Distribution success Response message defined in Section 4.2 of {{I-D.palombini-ace-key-groupcomm}}.
 In particular: